LowLevelDaniel/COIL/README.md

 ## Getting Started

 > Note: COIL is currently in pre-alpha stage.
-Implementation tools are under development.
+This repository contains only specification documentation.

 ### Learning COIL